The Bankrate promise

 The result is a portfolio that may be able to outperform a human-created portfolio.
 If you need a rundown on the benefits of a robo-advisor and why you might want one, see Bankrate’s review.

-In many respects Betterment and Wealthfront look similar in terms of managing your portfolio.
+In many respects Betterment and Wealthfront look similar in terms of managing your portfolio, but Wealthfront has introduced a feature that gives investors a huge variety of choice.

 Betterment constructs a portfolio based on 13 asset classes, and allows you to set multiple goals and save for them individually.
 You’ll have access to a smart beta fund, which weights various factors to try to beat the market return, as well as socially responsible investments.
 You can go “all cash” or “all bonds,” and you have some freedom to adjust your portfolio’s weightings.